SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0104 SITE REGULATION

-The Secretary of the Department of Environment, Health, and Natural Resources (and in areas in which wildlife resources will be appreciably affected, with the advice and approval of the Director of the N.C.
-Wildlife Resources Commission and representatives of the U.S. Fish and Wildlife Service) will designate when, where, and how much exploration work shall be conducted under these Rules.
+The Secretary of the Department of Environmental Quality with the advice of the Director of the N.C.
+Wildlife Resources Commission and representatives of the U.S. Fish and Wildlife Service, shall designate the extent of how much exploration work may be conducted under this Subchapter.

 History Note: Authority G.S.
 113‑391;